 The listed hospital church of St. Elisabeth is one of the first examples of modern church construction in Cologne, built from 1930 to 1932 according to plans by Dominikus Böhm.

-The sacred building adjoins the elongated six-story hospital complex to the north at right angel.
+The church building adjoins the elongated six-story hospital complex to the north at right angel.

 The latter was built at the same time according to plans by architects Hans Tietmann and Karl Haake.

 The traditional type of a three-nave hall church was realized by Böhm in an unusual way: The clinkered steel skeleton construction is provided with a semicircular, building-high chancel end.

 Inside, light enters the church hall through high round-arched windows on the east side.